 March is Pi Day.
 Here’s a fun math trick to amaze your friends!
 Ready to learn to perform this?
+Remember: Please don’t reveal the secret!
 Download your Lost at Sea Sheet.
 Two versions are enclosed: one with smaller numbers, and a challenge version with larger ones.
-You like this and want to learn more?
-Check out our summer camps St. Louis.
-Magic camp, circus camp, math magic camp, and more–at
+This trick uses a magic square.
+Although there are lots of varied numbers, and even different row and

 I have a problem.
 I have 4 rows of 3 stamps, as you see in the picture.
 However, my stamp album only has room for 3 rows of 4 stamps.
 Life is challenging at times, isn’t it!
 Can you make 1 continuous tear along the perforations so theses stamps will fit in the album?